-Player Biological Passport: The programme and methods of gathering and collating data as described in the International Standard for Testing and Investigations and International Standard for Laboratories.
+Player Biological Passport: The program and methods of gathering and collecting data as described in the International Standard for Testing and Investigations and International Standards for Laboratories.

 Player Support Personnel: Any coach, trainer, manager, agent, team staff, official, medical, paramedical personnel, parent or any other Person working with, treating or assisting a Player participating in or preparing for sports competition.